Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

     STEP 3: Planimetric Warp (The X/Y Shift)
         OPEN input WGS84 UTM Zone 30N DSM/DTM
+        LOCK output resolution to the input's native pixel size, rather than letting GDAL auto-calculate it (see Part 2's note on Locking Output Resolution — the same principle applies here: elevation precision should not silently drift from the original capture resolution during reprojection).
         WARP from WGS84 UTM Zone 30N to BNG using OSTN15 (Rasterio handles the precise footprint) ENFORCE Bilinear resampling (Elevation is continuous; bilinear prevents terracing).
         SAVE to output.